oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    ```
    {{% /expand%}}

-   If you like you can cut and paste the above model snippet to a file and then use it for your config map, or alternatively, you can use the same datasource that's already there for you in `/tmp/mii-domain/model-configmaps/model.20.datasource.yaml`.
+   You can cut and paste the above model snippet to a file and then use it for your configmap, or alternatively, you can use the same data source that's already there for you in `/tmp/mii-domain/model-configmaps/model.20.datasource.yaml`.

-1. _Deploy the datasource secret_: The datasource references a new secret that needs to be deployed.
+1. _Deploy the data source secret._

+    The data source references a new secret that needs to be deployed.

-   **Please run the following commands.**
+   Run the following commands:

    {{%expand "Click here to expand." %}}
    ```